PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 18:50:41
+Last updated: 2024-04-02 18:51:15
-Random Quote: No matter how carefully you plan your goals they will never be more than pipe dreams unless you pursue them with gusto. - W. Clement Stone
+Random Quote: Beware of false knowledge; it is more dangerous than ignorance. - Bernard Shaw